Stanley Kubrick: A.I. Artificial Intelligence

-Throughout the 1980s and early 1990s, Kubrick collaborated with Brian Aldiss on expanding his short story "Supertoys Last All Summer Long" into a three-act film.
-It was a futuristic fairy tale about a robot that resembles and behaves as a child, and his efforts to become a 'real boy' in a manner similar to Pinocchio.
-Kubrick approached Steven Spielberg in 1995 with the AI script with the possibility of Steven Spielberg directing it and Kubrick producing it.
-Kubrick reportedly held long telephone discussions with Spielberg regarding the film, and, according to Spielberg, at one point stated that the subject matter was closer to Spielberg's sensibilities than his.

-Following Kubrick's sudden death in 1999, Spielberg took the drafts and notes left by Kubrick and his writers and composed a new screenplay based on an earlier 90-page story treatment by Ian Watson written under Kubrick's supervision and specifications.
+Throughout the 1980s and early 1990s, Kubrick collaborated with Brian Aldiss on expanding his short story "Supertoys Last All Summer Long" into a film.
+It was a futuristic fairy tale about a robot that resembles a child, and his efforts to become a 'real boy' in a manner similar to Pinocchio.
+Kubrick approached Steven Spielberg in 1995 with the script.
+Kubrick reportedly held long telephone discussions with Spielberg regarding the film.
+Following Kubrick's sudden death in 1999, Spielberg took the notes left by Kubrick and his writers and composed a new screenplay based on an earlier 90-page story treatment by Ian Watson written under Kubrick's supervision.
 In association with what remained of Kubrick's production unit, he directed the film A.I.
-Artificial Intelligence (2001) which was produced by Kubrick's longtime producer (and brother-in-law) Jan Harlan.
+Artificial Intelligence (2001), produced by Kubrick's longtime producer (and brother-in-law) Jan Harlan.
 Sets, costumes, and art direction were based on the works of conceptual artist Chris Baker, who had also done much of his work under Kubrick's supervision.

-Spielberg was able to function autonomously in Kubrick's absence, but said he felt "inhibited to honor him", and followed Kubrick's visual schema with as much fidelity as he could.
-Spielberg, who once referred to Kubrick as "the greatest master I ever served", now with production underway, admitted, "I felt like I was being coached by a ghost."
-The film was released in June 2001.
-It contains a posthumous production credit for Stanley Kubrick at the beginning and the brief dedication "For Stanley Kubrick" at the end.
+Spielberg said he felt "inhibited to honor" Kubrick, and followed Kubrick's visual schema with as much fidelity as he could.
+Spielberg, who once referred to Kubrick as "the greatest master I ever served", admitted, "I felt like I was being coached by a ghost."
+The film contains a posthumous production credit for Kubrick at the beginning and the brief dedication "For Stanley Kubrick" at the end.
 John Williams's score contains many allusions to pieces heard in other Kubrick films.